pyRiemann/pyRiemann-qiskit/README.md

 _We recommend the use of [Anaconda](https://www.anaconda.com/) to manage python environements._

+`pyRiemann-qiskit` currently supports Windows, Mac and Linux OS with Python 3.7, 3.8 and 3.9.

 As there is no stable version, you should clone this repository and install the package on your local machine using the `setup.py` script